epheo/shaddock/README.md

 * [References](#references)
 * [UML Architecture Diagram](#uml-architecture-diagram)

+> **Note:** This program is in devellopment!
+Services auto configuration is broken since migration to CentOS7, you can SSH into containers by specifying an rsa key in base dockerfile directory to configure them.
+I'm actually working on it on "autoconfig" branch.

 USAGE
 ------
 > sudo ./octopenstack.py command [container]
-Use the command only to interact with all services, you can also specify a container name.
+Use command only to interact with all services, you can also specify a container name.

 ### build
 > sudo ./octopenstack.py build

 Build the differents Docker containers and configure them to provide the differents OpenStack services.
-You can find a list of the differents containers and add new ones by editing services.yaml All the configuration of your future OpenStack Docker platform is done in configuration.yaml
+You can find a list of the differents containers and add new ones by editing services.yaml All the configuration of your OpenStack Docker platform is done in configuration.yaml

 ### run
 > sudo ./octopenstack.py run